Moosieus/blog/content/paradex.md

 LIMIT 15;
 ```

-With this new API, ParadeDB's is much more involved with query planning and execution.
-The search expressions have all been moved to the `@@@` operator, and embed fluently within the `WHERE` clause.
+With this new API, ParadeDB's much more involved with query planning and execution, and DBALs have an easier go of things:

-* Database access layers already universally support composing `WHERE` clauses, so the only overhead for them now is supporting ParadeDB's query functions and the `@@@` operator (more on this in regards to Ecto later).
+* Most DBALs already compose `WHERE` clauses, so the only overhead now is adding the query functions and `@@@` operator.
-* Clauses like `ORDER BY` and `LIMIT` are now transparently pushed down to Tantivy when applicable.
+* Clauses like `ORDER BY` and `LIMIT` are now transparently pushed down to Tantivy as well.
-* There's room for optimization on the scale of magnitudes.
-The new version's seen up to **300x faster queries** in certain cases.
+* As an aside there's room for performance gains on orders of magnitudes.

-Overall this is an extremeley weclome change, and I hope the reduced overhead encourages more database access layers to add support for ParadeDB.

 ## Introducing Paradex

-As mentioned above, the ParadeDB makes use of Postgres' existing clauses (`WHERE`, `LIMIT`, `ORDER BY`, etc) which Ecto already composes today.
-Therefore we just need to define the bits of the query syntax Ecto doesn't have already. (todo: explain fragments)

-I've published a package called [Paradex](https://hexdocs.pm/paradex/readme.html) that provides Ecto fragments for ParadeDB's search syntax.
-Altogether this makes for a really compelling search solution:
+I've published a package called [Paradex](https://hexdocs.pm/paradex/readme.html) that provides [Ecto fragments](https://hexdocs.pm/ecto/Ecto.Query.html#module-fragments) for ParadeDB.
+The implementation's now [a single file of trivial macros](https://github.com/Moosieus/paradex/tree/main/lib), compared to the prior fork.

+Altogether I think this makes for a really compelling search solution:

 * There's no need to synchronize or Extract Transform & Load (ETL) data from Postgres to external services like ElasticSearch or Apache Solr.
 * You can compose search queries like you would any other Ecto query, and leverage Ecto's query caching.
 * The results of your search queries map to the Ecto schemas and associations you've already defined in your project.
 There's no need to marshall or re-query things from json.
 * Changes to your search index can be handled in your existing migration workflow.

-Here's an example from Paradex's test suite, along with a snippet of the query results:
+Here's a workalike query from the example above:
 ```elixir
 import Ecto.Query
 import Paradex